rose-collectionservices/digital-archives/02 Processing Tiers/04-tier_2b.md

 [2026 note: Add step for creating DO records and replace details with links to CS manual sections where appropriate so instructions are less fragmented and easier to maintain.]

-1. *Extent:* at end have “[MB/GB amount] born digital material ([# files])
+1. *Extent:* at end have “[MB/GB amount] born-digital material ([# files])
 * *To find out the size and number of files:* In Windows, right-click on the *[MSS_ID]_[title_statement]* folder and select *Properties*.
 A new window will appear with size information and the number of files and folders.
 For the MB/GB amount, choose the first one (size).
-2. *Summary:* make sure “and born digital material” is included
+2. *Summary:* make sure “and born-digital material” is included
-3. *Restrictions on access:* Access to processed born digital materials is only available in the Stuart A. Rose Manuscript, Archives, and Rare Book Library (the Rose Library).
+3. *Restrictions on access:* Access to processed born-digital materials is only available in the Stuart A. Rose Manuscript, Archives, and Rare Book Library (the Rose Library).
 Use of the original digital media is restricted, but media is available to view upon request.
 4. *Appraisal Note (if applicable):* Blank and/or broken disks have been discarded.
-5. *Processing Note:* Born digital materials processed, arranged, and described by [name], [date].
-Born digital materials include files taken from [list of items].
+5. *Processing Note:* Born-digital materials processed, arranged, and described by [name], [date].
+Born-digital materials include files taken from [list of items].
-* a. *If finding aid has series:* For information as to how these materials were processed, see the processing note in the description of series [number], Born digital material. *(Or series the born digital material is found in.
+* a. *If finding aid has series:* For information as to how these materials were processed, see the processing note in the description of series [number], Born-digital material. *(Or series the born-digital material is found in.
 Add the below note to the **series level** Processing Note)*
 * b. *If finding aid does not have series, put this in the main Processing Note area:* Forensic disk images were created from the [material] using [program].
 Individual files were extracted using FTK Imager and scanned for viruses using McAfee’s anti-virus software; none were found.
 Duplicate and system files have been removed, and files were scanned for personally identifiable information; none were found.
 Text-based files were migrated to PDF using Adobe Acrobat and image files were migrated to JPG using Microsoft Paint.
 File dates have been changed from the original creation date.
 Access copies retain original folder titles and file names.
-6. *Scope and content:* Update the scope and content note of the finding aid as a whole and/or within the series description to reflect what types of collection materials are found from the born digital materials.
+6. *Scope and content:* Update the scope and content note of the finding aid as a whole and/or within the series description to reflect what types of collection materials are found from the born-digital materials.
-7. *Container list XML code:* ```<c01 level="file"><did><container type="box">RRL</container><container type="folder" /><unittitle>Access copies of processed born digital material [Reading room access ONLY]</unittitle></did></c01>```
+7. *Container list XML code:* ```<c01 level="file"><did><container type="box">RRL</container><container type="folder" /><unittitle>Access copies of processed born-digital material [Reading room access ONLY]</unittitle></did></c01>```

 Once the files are processed, ingested, and described, mark the collection as Tier 2b (or Tier 3, if applicable) in the shelf list and update any applicable inventory notes.